-Jaguar Land Rover to make 'substantial' job cuts after China, diesel slump: source
+Jaguar Land Rover to make 'substantial' job cuts after China, diesel slump: Source

+The company builds a higher proportion of its cars in Britain than any other major or medium-sized carmaker and has spent millions of pounds preparing for Brexit, in case there are tariffs or customs checks.

-JLR swung to a first-half loss of 354-million pounds (US$450 million) and had already in 2018 cut around 1,000 roles in Britain, shut its Solihull plant for two weeks and announced a three-day week at its Castle Bromwich site.
+JLR swung to a loss of 354 million pounds (US$450 million) between April and September and had already in 2018 cut around 1,000 roles in Britain, shut its Solihull plant for two weeks and announced a three-day week at its Castle Bromwich site.

 Those cuts will be "substantial" and run into the thousands, the source told Reuters.